igemsoftware2020/UC-Davis/TUTORIAL.md

 by navigating to the UC-Davis directory and typing `python3 bin/PROGRAM-NAME`.
 If the user prefers this option, for all test commands written in this TUTORIAL they will type the above command instead of only typing the program name.
-	+However, if the user chooses to do this, they are still expected to install MEME as directed (which requires updating the PATH with MEME suite)**
+	+ However, if the user chooses to do this, they are still expected to install MEME as directed (which requires updating the PATH with MEME suite)**